chocolatey/docs/input/en-us/features/chocolatey-central-management.md

 > :information_source:
 >
-> The information on this page has been spead out to an entire section and multiple pages.
+> The information on this page has been spread out to an entire section and multiple pages.
 Links still here are due to code pointing to these.
 Please follow the link below for the most up-to-date information on CCM.

 Please see [Chocolatey Central Management](xref:central-management).